system76/docs/_articles/ar-sandbox.md

 sudo adduser USERNAME vrui-grp
 ```

-- Reboot your computer so all the above changes take effect.
+- Reboot your computer so all of the above changes take effect.

 ## Calibrate Kinect